replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

 weight: 6
 ---

-A KOTS HelmChart custom resource enables KOTS to process and [deploy Helm charts as part of a Vendor distributed application](/vendor/helm/using-helm-charts/).
+A KOTS HelmChart custom resource enables KOTS to process and deploy Helm charts as part of a Vendor distributed application [using the Replicated Helm workflow for existing applications](/vendor/replicated-helm/using-helm-charts/) or [the native Helm workflow for new applications](/vendor/native-helm/using-native-helm-charts/).
 HelmChart custom resources are required for KOTS to deploy Helm charts (but not necessary if only raw K8s manifests are being deployed).
 This spec references a required `.tgz` export of the Helm chart resources and provides the necessary instructions for processing and preparing the chart for deployment.

+By default, the HelmChart CR uses the Replicated Helm implementation, which uses KOTS to render and deploy Helm charts.
+For new installations, you can set `useHelmInstall: true` in the spec to use the native Helm workflow.

 **Deploying multiple instance of the same chart**:
 Vendors must provide additional HelmChart CR for each instance of the chart that is to be deployed as part of the application.
 However, only one `.tgz` of the chart needs to be included in the release.